wesclock777/wesclock777.github.io/README.md

 # wesclock777.github.io
-A project webstie for hackUTD2018
+A project website for hackUTD2018

+Project is on Tweet sentiment analysis to predict stock price changes